CilloLaboratory/Cillo_Dry_Lab_Manual/content/docs/dry_lab_manual/Seurat/Combining_Samples/_index.md

 ## UBE2J2        . . . . . . . . . .
 ```
 # Name each item in the list by its title
     names(raw_list) <- raw_files
     names(raw_list)
 ```tpl
 ## [1] "HD_PBMC_1" "HD_PBMC_2" "HD_PBMC_3" "HD_PBMC_4"
 ```
 # Read in metadata

 Before we construct the combined object, we will need the metadata.
-We can read that in from the tsv file using readr::read\_tsv (readr is a
-package, and the “::” lets us call a function from that package without
+We can read that in from the tsv file using readr::read_tsv (readr is a package, and the “::” lets us call a function from that package without loading the package).
-loading the package)

     # Read in the metadata
     metadata_file <- readr::read_tsv("/home/rstudio/docker_rstudio/data/geo_download/GSE139324_metadata.tsv")

 ```tpl
 ## Rows: 63 Columns: 45
 ## ── Column specification ────────────────────────────────────────────────────────